asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 ```

-The `idx` here cannot, ever, be more than 63, which is all the address space we need for worst case scenario, and a little bit more.
+The `idx` here cannot, ever, be more than 63, which is all the address space needed for the worst case scenario, and a little bit more.
 The `owner` field is one bit, either this player or that player.
 The last bit is a funny one: it is just to allow using the zero value of the key (where `valid` is false), as a sentinel value for an empty slot.
 At first, I considered having the `extendable` boolean I have had in `Group`, but that just makes bookkeeping and updating `Group` status that much harder. [^9] So now how about this?

 ```odin
 Rethought_Group :: struct {